 What to expect: the first day of recovery

-Your mommy makeover will be performed under general anesthesia.
+Dr. Newman performs mommy makeover surgery with the patient under general anesthesia.
 Because of this, you will not be able to drive yourself home.
 A friend or family member must pick you up and drive you home when you have been released.
 They, or another caregiver, should remain with you overnight.
 You will be given aftercare instructions that may include medications to aid healing, how to care for the surgical site(s), concerns to watch for and when to return for a follow-up with Dr. Newman.
 Be sure to ask any questions you have about what to expect during your recovery period and what you can do to facilitate a healthy healing process.

 What to expect: the first week of recovery